---->

-combining laws of force and motion in mechanics with a Gilbert-like
+combining laws of force and motion in mechanics with a Gilbertian

 motions of the celestial bodies as well as of apples falling from

-trees.
-He used the 'force' terminology perhaps more readily
+or 'theoryless physics', and his main work used both the 'force' terminology perhaps more readily

 associated with Galileo-Descartes mechanics AND the 'attraction'